rbrush/rbrush.github.io/source/_posts/2014-06-16-micro-bench-macro-optimize.markdown

 All optimizations discussed here are in master and will be released in Clara 0.6.0 this summer.
 You can see some current comparisons with Drools in the [clara-benchmark project](https://github.com/rbrush/clara-benchmark).
 There are still opportunities for improvement in Clara, being a relatively new system.
 Probably the next significant optimization is greater laziness, [which we're tracking here](https://github.com/rbrush/clara-rules/issues/58).

 Updates will be posted here and on [my twitter feed](https://twitter.com/ryanbrush).
 I'll also be discussing modern approaches to expert systems, including Clara, at two conferences over the next few months: [Midwest.io](http://www.midwest.io) in July and [strangeloop](https://thestrangeloop.com) in September.

-Discussion of this post can be [done on Hacker News](https://news.ycombinator.com/item?id=7898448).